-Stamping Tips and Tricks- Expert Advice For Professional Quality Results
+Stamping Tips & Tricks: Expert Advice For Professional Quality Results

 Keen to start stamping?
 Perhaps you’re a beginner to stamping, and not sure where to begin?
 Or maybe you’re just searching for a few stamping tips and tricks to take your stamping from average to awesome?
 Then you’re in exactly the right place!
 Expert papercrafter, Sara Naumann, shares her five top stamping tips below, including how to prime your stamp, how to edit your sentiment stamps to create different messages, and more!